rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/moves_and_initialization/move_paths.md

     let b = a.0; // moves a.0

-    // a.0 is not initializd, but a.1 still is
+    // a.0 is not initialized, but a.1 still is

     let c = a.0; // ERROR
     let d = a.1; // OK